asnaqsys/asnaqsys.github.io/manuals/enhancements/enhancing-ui/upgrading-subfiles-to-tables.md

 ---
-title: "Upgrading Subfiles to Tables: A Guide"
+title: "Upgrading Subfiles to HTML Tables"
 description: "Transform your subfiles into standard HTML tables with our step-by-step guide.
 Enhance your database management and UI design seamlessly."
 ---